umbraco/UmbracoDocs/Reference/Searching/Examine/Indexing/index-v8.md

 ### Overriding index creation

-You can completely take control of the whole Umbraco index creation logic by replacing the default implementation of `IUmbracoIndexesCreator`.
+You can take control of the whole Umbraco index creation logic by replacing the default implementation of `IUmbracoIndexesCreator`.

 A few examples of why you might want to override the index creation: